oasis-tcs/sarif-spec/Workflow.md

 * The Editors will make all changes in the provisional copy, with change tracking enabled.

 * Issues that are ready for final approval or which warrant discussion on the telecon will be identified with the label `ready-for-approval`in advance of each meeting.
-Relevant tracked changes and open comments in the current provisional working draft will also reflect this status.
+The Editor will also add a comment to the provisional document stating that the proposal is ready.

 * After telecon approval/rejection, the Editors will "Accept" or "Reject" the relevant changes in the Word document, remove the relevant comments from the document, and close